 Dark hardwoods are a great way to give a dining room a sense of refinement, especially if you do not plan on incorporating many antiques to your space.
 The blue trim on the rug is a perfect example of how the tiniest details can bring an entire space together

-Major Play Room/ Family Room goals..I love any neutral room and her incorporation of textures and shades of brown make hiding stains a breeze.
-The rainbow rug screams kid friendly (in the best way), but what I love most about this space is as the children grow older the rug can be removed, and the room is instantly transformed into an equally charming and functional adult office space or game room for older kids.
+Talk about Play Room/ Family Room goals.
+The incorporation of textures and varying shades of brown make hiding stains a breeze and give the room a sense of warmth.
+The rainbow rug screams kid friendly (in the best way), but what I love most about this space is it’s versatility.
+As the children grow older, the rug can be removed and the room is instantly transformed into an equally charming and functional adult office space or game room for older kids.

-Any room that has Quadrille’s Climbing Hydrangea wallpaper is a favorite of mine and when it fills an entire foyer and a staircase I am one happy girl.
+Any room that has Climbing Hydrangea wallpaper is a favorite of mine and when it fills an entire foyer and a staircase I am one happy girl.

 I love the combination of the oak with the black and white marbled floors and brass hardware.
-The whimsical addition of stars on the walls and the ceiling add an exciting and unexpected dash of playfulness to this butlers pantry.
+The whimsical addition of stars on the walls and the ceiling add an exciting and unexpected dash of whimsy to this stunning butler’s pantry.

 I love the wide plank hardwoods and simple elegance of this hallway.